MedhaMaradugu7/ceaser-cipher/README.md

   - `caesar(text, shift, encrypt=True)`: Core function to encrypt or decrypt text.
   - Main loop: Handles user input and program flow.

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit (`git commit -m "Add feature"`).
-4. Push to your fork (`git push origin feature-branch`).
-5. Open a pull request.

-Please ensure your code follows PEP 8 guidelines and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.